Meet Greg BarnhillMay 7, 2014

 He co-wrote the song “It Ain’t the Whiskey” on Gary Allen’s newest 2013 release “Set You Free” which debuted at #1 on the Billboard 200 Chart.

-In the fall of 2012 Greg Barnhill and singer-songwriter Chris Chickering discovered their shared passion for raising consciousness through music.
-Since then they have co-written over one hundred songs.
-Greg has also produced four of Chris’ albums: “Living in the Now,” “The Resurrection of Me,” “The Better Side” and “Regeneration.”
+In the fall of 2011 Greg Barnhill and singer-songwriter Chris Chickering discovered their shared passion for lifting people’s spirits through music.
+Since then they have co-written over one hundred songs and joined forces on six studio albums.
+Greg has also produced five of Chris’ albums, “Living in the Now,” “The Resurrection of Me,” “The Better Side,” “Regeneration,” and “The Hero’s Journey.”

 Greg is one of Nashville’s first call master vocalists and music director.
 He performs around the world with other amazing artists and songwriters.